World Athletics Championships Budapest 23 stadion 01 (© Zsigmond László)

 In exactly 365 days, on 19 August 2023, the biggest sporting event in Hungary's history will begin.
 To mark the occasion, the organisers unveiled the logo of the event by releasing a short video.
 The footage is a heartfelt invitation to the world to watch together the beauty of athletics and the next host city of the World Championships.
-The film features Budapest’s landmarks along the magnificent Danube River and closes with the Statue of Liberty, as represented in the logo.
+The film features Budapest’s landmarks along the magnificent Danube River and closes with the Statue of Liberty, which served as inspiration for the logo.

 A charismatic female figure holding a palm branch aloft, a symbol of victory and heroism, the reward of ancient athletes, the Statue of Liberty is both a landmark in Budapest's World Heritage landscape and a symbol of the superheroes who achieve superhuman results on the athletics track, field and road.

 While traditional Hungarian hospitality is globally recognised, the country also put itself on the map of major international sport events in the past few years.
 In athletics, Hungary has hosted every age-group and adult world championships, except for the upcoming world outdoor championships.
 The competition is the third-largest sporting event in the world, with more than a billion followers globally.

 WCH Budapest 23 is about showing the world the best Hungary has to offer, the true celebration of sport on a unique stage.
 It is about delivering a showcase of athletics whose fans from all over the world will see that the queen of sports has never shone more beautifully.

 A brand new venue will make the 2023 World Athletics Championships all the more exciting.
 The new National Athletics Centre, still under construction, has just taken its final shape: the crown of the queen of sports.